Lice & Scabies

 Head lice can be a difficult and frustrating problem for anyone, but keep in mind that lice are common, do not carry disease, and are not a sign of poor hygiene or uncleanliness.
 Anyone who comes in contact with an infested individual or with contaminated items can get lice, although it is more common in preschool children and their families.
 Both over-the-counter and prescription medications are available to treat lice infestations.

-No child should be kept home from K-12 school due to head lice.
+No child should be kept home from Kindergarten through 12th grade school due to head lice.
 Child cares may send children with lice home, depending on their individual policies.
 Lice are not a health hazard and are not easily spread in the classroom.
 Since prompt treatment is in the best interest of everyone, children should be treated for lice at home before returning to school the next day.

 Anyone can get scabies, regardless of age, gender, or standards of personal hygiene.
 Scabies, a skin infestation caused by tiny mites that burrow under the skin, causes itching and sometimes results in a skin infection due to ongoing scratching.
 It spreads through prolonged direct skin contact or by sharing clothing, towels, or bedding and is common in crowded conditions, such as schools and child care facilities.